 - Granny Dowbekins, Pooley Bridge

-For more dog-friendly places to eat and drink in the Lake District, read our handy guide here.
+Discover even more dog-friendly places to eat in the Lake District.

 Here are three great dog-friendly places to visit: